HackYourFuture-CPH/JavaScript/JavaScript3/Week8/homework.md

 Since promises is becoming standard in javascript, new browser api's use promises for interacting with them. `getUserMedia` for accessing webcam, `Navigator.getBattery()` for getting battery level, `Bluetooth.requestDevice()`, `serviceWorker` or `USB.requestDevice()`

-So lets learn some promises :)

 ### Movies exercise
+This exercise is repetition of array functions.

 Fetch movies from this api: `https://gist.githubusercontent.com/pankaj28843/08f397fcea7c760a99206bcb0ae8d0a4/raw/02d8bc9ec9a73e463b13c44df77a87255def5ab9/movies.json`

-1. Create an array called long movies that contain an array of long movies.
-A long movie has a running time of larger than 7000
-2. Create an array called longMovieTitles.
-That contain only the titles of the long movies.
-3. Log out an array of bad movies
+1. Create an array of bad movies
-4. Log out an array of bad movies since year 2000
+2. Creat an array of bad movies since year 2000
-5. only log the titles of the bad movies since year 2000
+3. Create an array of the titles of the bad movies since year 2000

 ## Promise that resolves after set time
 Create a function that has one parameter: `resolveAfter`. **Calling this function** will **return a promise** that resolves after the `resolveAfter` seconds has passed.